Trump blasts ‘all talk’ Harris in furious Truth Social ‘fact check’ of DNC speech

 Later on Thursday, Trump continued his unhappy tirade against Harris on Fox News to Bret Baier and Martha MacCallum as they anchored the network’s coverage of the DNC.
 As he heatedly accused Harris of wanting to raise taxes, he could be heard accidentally hitting buttons on his phone’s keypad.

-The Vice President and her new running mate Tim Walz will return to the campaign trail in the days ahead likely boosted by another polling bump stemming from their party’s successful convention.
-Harris was already ascendant in the polls ahead of the convention, and was on course to overtake Trump in a majority of the battleground states she’ll need to win the 2024 election.
+Harris and her new running mate Tim Walz will return to the campaign trail in the days ahead likely boosted by another polling bump stemming from their party’s successful convention.
+Harris had already risen in the polls ahead of the convention, and was on course to overtake Trump in a majority of the battleground states she’ll need to win the 2024 election.

 Trump, meanwhile, is set to headline an event with his running mate JD Vance in Nevada tomorrow; the ex-president has held smaller-venue events throughout the week as he has sought to compete for coverage with his Democratic rivals.